rknop/SeeChange/docs/overview.md

  - `process`: the name of the process that produced this data product ('preprocessing', 'subtraction', etc.).

- - `code_version`: the version object for the code that was used to produce this data product.
+ - `code_version` : the CodeVersion object for the code used to produce data products with this provenance.

+ - `code_version_id`: (maybe given in place of `code_version): the opaque UUID of the appropriate code version object.

  - `parameters`: a dictionary of parameters that were used to produce this data product.

  - `upstreams`: a list of `Provenance` objects that were used to produce this data product.

-The code version is a `CodeVersion` object, defined also in `models/provenance.py`.
-The ID of the `CodeVersion` object is any string, *but this will change soon as we move to semantic versioning for individual steps in the pipeline*.
-It is recommended that new code versions are added to the database for major changes in the code, e.g., when regression tests indicate that data products have different values with the new code.
+The `code_version` is a `CodeVersion` object, defined also in `models/provenance.py`.
+Each process has its own code version, so that upstream provenances do *not* need to change when code is modified for a downstream version.
+Code versions are stored in the database, so provenances that point to code versions that are older than what's in the current running code still have something to point to.  code versions use semantic versioning.
+The current semantic version in the code for each process is defined in the class variable `CodeVersion.CODE_VERSION_DICT`.
+A provenance is only considered different if the major or minor parts of the code version change.
+If only the third number (the patch part) of the semantic verison changes, this does not cause the provenance to change.
+(On consequence of this is that any time you make code changes that would change the output of a process, you must bump at least the minor version for that process.)

 The parameters dictionary should include only "critical" parameters, as defined by the `__init__` method of the specific process object, and should not include auxiliary parameters like verbosity or number of processors.
 Only parameters that affect the product values are included.

 The upstreams are other `Provenance` objects defined for the data products that are an input to the current processing step.
 The flowchart of the different process steps is defined in `pipeline/datastore.py::UPSTREAM_STEPS`.
 E.g., the upstreams for the `subtraction` object are `['preprocessing', 'extraction', 'referencing']`.  `referencing` is a special case; its upstream is replaced by the provenances of the reference's `preprocessing` and `extraction` steps.

 When a `Provenance` object has all the required inputs, it will produce a hash identifier that is unique to that combination of inputs.
 So, when given all those inputs, a user (or a datastore) can create a `Provenance` object and then query the database for the data product that has that provenance.
-This process is implemented in the `DataStore` object, using the different `get` methods.

 Additional details on data versioning can be found at :doc:`versioning`.

 ### Database schema

 The database structure is defined using SQLAlchemy's object-relational model (ORM).
-Each table is mapped to a python-side object.
-The definitions of the models can be found in the various files in the `models` subdiretory.
+Each table is mapped to a python-side object; to find the PostgreSQL table that corresponds to a given class, look at the `__tablename__` class variable of that class (which usually shows up as the very first thing in the class definition).
+The definitions of the models can be found in the various files in the `models` subdirectory.

 The following classes define models and database tables, each associated with a data product.
 Usually, the file in which a given model's definition can be found is obvious, but if not, a quick search for `class <modelname>` in the `models` subdirectory should suffice.

+ - `KnownExposure`: an exposure that exists out there, somewhere, that we might want to process.
+Except for the reference in this table, the exposure is not loaded into the database, nor is the data from that exposure generally available immediately to the pipeline.
+This table contains enough information so that the appropriate subclass of `Instrument` is able to download the exposure.
+The Conductor web applicaton maintains the `knownexposures` table (which is the table backing the `KnownExposure` class).
+The first step of a pipeline is downloading an image pointed to by a `KnownExposure` and making an `Exposure` out of it.
+(The `Pipeline` object in `pipeline/top_level.py` does *not* handle this; rather, it's handled before a Pipeline is launched by `pipeline/exposure_processor.py`.)

  - `Exposure`: a single exposure of all CCDs on the focal plane, linked to (usually) raw data on disk.
+If there is an entry for an exposure in this table, that exposure is considered to be "in" the SeeChange database.

- - `Image`: a simple image, that has been preprocessed to remove bias, dark, and flat fields, etc.  An `Image` can be linked to one `Exposure`, or it can be linked to a list of other `Image` objects (if it is a coadded image) or it can be linked to a reference and new `Image` objects (if it is a difference image).
+ - `Image`: a simple image, that has been preprocessed to remove bias, dark, and flat fields, etc.  An `Image` can be linked to one `Exposure` (in which case the `section_id` field of the `Image` defines which chip of that exposure the image came from), or it can be linked to a list of other `Image` objects (if it is a coadded image) or it can be linked to a reference and new `Image` objects (if it is a difference image).
+If the image is a coadded image, its `is_coadd` field will be true, it will be linked to multiple rows in the `image_coadd_component_table` (defined in `models/zero_point.py), which in turn point ot the `ZeroPoint` objects that (by tracing back) define the images that went into this coadd.
+If the image is a difference image, then the `is_sub` field will be true, and the `Image` will have an entry in the `image_subtraction_components` table (which is defined in `models/reference.py`), with the `image_id` in that table matching the `id` of the `Image` object of the difference image.
+To find the "new" (or "search" or "science") and "ref" (or "template") images that this difference image corresponds to, the `image_subtraction_components` table has a `new_zp_id` that points to a `ZeroPoint` object(which can be joined up the chain to the appropriate `Image` object if desired) and a `ref_id` object that points to a `Reference` object.

  - `SourceList`: a catalog of light sources found in an image.
 It can be extracted from a regular image or from a subtraction.
-The 'SourceList' is linked to a single `Image` and will have the coordinates of all the sources detected.
+The `SourceList` is linked to a single `Image` and will have the coordinates of all the sources detected.
+(However, it's possible that multiple `SourceList` objects link back to the same `Image` object, as the `SourceList` objects may have been produced with different extraction provenances.)

+ - `Background`: information about the sky background of the image.
+Sky backgrounds and source lists are produced at the same time (e.g. using SExtractor), so there is a 1:1 relationship between a SourceList and a Background in the database.

  - `PSF`: a model of the point spread function (PSF) of an image.
 This is linked to a SourceList object, and holds the PSF model for the image that that source list is linked to.
+As with Background, the PSF is produced in the same process as the SourceList, so there is a 1:1 relationship between PSF and SourceList objects in the database.
+(This connection is there because you often need a preliminary source list to find a PSF, but then you want to use that PSF to get a final source list.
+As such, you can't really do one step before the other.)

  - `WorldCoordinates`: a set of transformations used to convert between image pixel coordinates and sky coordinates.
 This is linked to a single `SourceList` and will contain the WCS information for that image that the source list is linked to.
+(Each `SourceList` may have multiple associated `WorldCoordiantes` with different provenances.)

  - `ZeroPoint`: a photometric solution that converts image flux to magnitudes.
-   This is linked to a single `SourceList` and will contain the zeropoint information for the image that the source list is linked to.
+This is linked to a single `WorldCoordinates` and will contain the zeropoint information for the image that the source list is linked to.
+(Each `WorldCoordinates` may have multiple associated `ZeroPoint` objets.)

  - `Object`: a table that contains information about a single object found on a difference image (real or bogus).
 Practically speaking, an object is defined (for the most part) as a position on the sky (modulo some flags like `is_fake` and `is_test`).
 (When the pipeline finds something on a difference image, it will link the measurements of what it finds to an `Object` within a small radius (1") of the discovery's position, creating a new object if an appropriate one does not exist.)

- - `Cutouts`: contain a list of small pixel stamps around a point in the sky in a new image, reference image, and subtraction image.
+ - `Cutouts`: encapsulates a list of small pixel stamps around a point in the sky in a new image, reference image, and subtraction image.
 Each `Cutouts` object is linked back to a single subtraction based `SourceList`, and will contain the three cutouts for each source in that source list.

- - `Measurements`: contains measurements made on something detected in a difference image.
+ - `MeasurementSet` and `Measuremenets`:  contains measurements made on something detected in a difference image.
+The `MeasurementSet` object links back to the `Cutouts` object, and each `Measurements` object points to a single `MeasurementSet` object.
 Measurements are made on the three stamps (new, ref, sub) of one of the list of such stamps in a linked `Cutouts`.
-Values include flux+errors, magnitude+errors, centroid positions, spot width, analytical cuts, etc.
+Values include flux+errors, magnitude+errors, centroid positions, spot width, analytical cuts, etc.  The `index_in_sources` field of a single `Measurements` object points to the index in the `SourceList` object you can get by tracing the `MeasurementSet` background its associated `Cutouts` object.

- - `DeepScore` : contains a score in the range 0-1 (where higher means more likely to be real) assigned based on machine learning/deep learning algorithms.
+ - `DeepScoreSet` and `DeepScore`: contains ML scores associated with Measurements.
+The `DeepScoreSet` object links back to a `MeasurementSet`, and each `DeepScore` points to the `DeepScoreSet` object.
+The `DeepScore` objects have an `index_in_sources` field used to associate them with the right `Measurements` object.
+It contains a score in the range 0-1 (where higher means more likely to be real) assigned based on machine learning/deep learning algorithms.
 Additionally contains a JSONB field which can contain additional information.

+ - `Reference`: An object that identifies an image and associated data products as being a potential reference for the relevant filter and location on the sky.
+It points back to a single `ZeroPoint` object (which can then be traced back to the `Image` object that is reference or template image).

+ - `FakeSet`: A set of fakes that were injected into an image before it was run through subtraction and subsequent pipeline steps.
+A `FakeSet` points to a `ZeroPoint`, which can be traced back to the `Image` on to which the fakes in this set are intended to be injected.
+Note that the sundry data products that result from the actual fake injection are *not* saved to the database, instead:

+ - `FakeAnalysis`: Stores data measured from recovered fakes in a given `FakeSet`.
+Also points back to a `DeepScore`, so as to define the provenance steps used to analyze the fakes (which must match the provenance used in the main pipeline on the non-fake-injected image for the analysis to be useful).

  - `Provenance`: A table containing the code version and critical parameters that are unique to this version of the data.
 Each data product above must link back to a provenance row, so we can recreate the conditions that produced this data.

- - `Reference`: An object that identifies a linked `Image` and associated `SourceList` as being a potential reference for the relevant filter and location on the sky.
+ - `CodeVersion`:

  - `CalibratorFile`: An object that tracks data needed to apply calibration (preprocessing) for a specific instrument.
 The calibration could include an `Image` data file, or a generic non-image `DataFile` object.